copelco/copelco.me/content/posts/2023/01/install-openwrt-vnopn/index.md

 ![VNOPN device photo](vnopn.jpeg)

-I needed to replace my [UniFi Security Gateway](https://store.ui.com/products/unifi-security-gateway), which recently died, so I purchased a [VNOPN Micro Firewall Appliance](https://a.co/d/0fEIZwK) to run [OpenWrt](https://openwrt.org/).
+I needed to replace my router, a [UniFi Security Gateway](https://store.ui.com/products/unifi-security-gateway), which recently died, so I purchased a [VNOPN Micro Firewall Appliance](https://a.co/d/0fEIZwK) to run [OpenWrt](https://openwrt.org/).
 Coming from a managed Unifi device, the setup was new to me, so I've documented it below.

 ## Prerequisites

 I started with these items:

 * [USB flash drive with Ubuntu]({{< ref "../create-bootable-usb-macos-command-line" >}})
-* Ethernet cables and possibly a USB ethernet adapter (I'm using the [D-Link USB C to Ethernet Adapter](https://a.co/d/bO4tqS5))
+* Ethernet cables and a [USB ethernet adapter](https://a.co/d/bO4tqS5)
 * The VNOPN appliance with a connected keyboard and monitor
 * [OpenWrt firmware image](https://openwrt.org/start) for your device.
-I used a [custom-built image](tobiasmcnulty/router-openwrt).by [Tobias McNulty](https://tobiasmcnulty.com/).
+I used a [custom-built image](tobiasmcnulty/router-openwrt) by [Tobias McNulty](https://tobiasmcnulty.com/).
 Specifically, a disk image using the traditional OpenWrt layout: a squashfs read-only root filesystem and a read-write partition where settings and packages are stored.

 ## My basic network layout